Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Abstract

 \section{Abstract}

 In this paper, we prove two unique continuation results for second order elliptic equations with Robin boundary conditions on $C^{1,1}$ domains.
-We first prove a sharp vanishing order estimate of Robin problems with Lipschitz coefficients and differentiable potentials.
-This is comparable to the estimates for the interior case in \cite{MR3085618, ZHUAJM} and the Dirichlet case in \cite{BG}.
-Furthermore, it generalizes the result for the ``Robin eigenfunctions'' in \cite{ZHU2018}, which dealt with the case with constant potentials.
-The second result in the current paper is the unique continuation from the boundary, which generalizes the one in \cite{AE} for Laplace equations with Neumann boundary conditions.
-Our result also improves \cite{DFV} as we remove a geometric condition.
+The first one is a sharp vanishing order estimate of Robin problems with Lipschitz coefficients and differentiable, sign-changing potentials.
+This generalizes the result for the ``Robin eigenfunctions'' in \cite{ZHU2018}, which deals with the case with constant potentials.
+The second result is a unique continuation result from the boundary -- any non-trivial solution cannot vanish at infinite order from the boundary or vanish on an open subset on the boundary.
+Such result generalizes the one in \cite{AE} for the Laplace equation on $C^{1,1}$ domains with zero Neumann boundary conditions.